 This article is to help bring awareness to some of the digital currency-related scams you may come across.
 Digital currency transactions are irreversible, if you send digital currency to someone there is no way to undo the payment.
 In this way, sending digital currency is similar to handing cash to a stranger in public, then walking away.

-With this in mind, it’s important to have an idea of who you are dealing with prior to sending funds.
-If the service or merchant is not responsive when you have an issue, there is unfortunately no way to recover any lost funds.
+With this in mind, it’s important to have an idea of who you are dealing with prior to sending funds to anybody.

 Tips